 US CERT does a great service in providing detailed information about the characteristics and indicators of the attack campaign (which appear to be conducted by or related to Dragonfly), recommendations for how energy organizations can determine whether they’ve been a victim of these activities, and actions that can be taken to resist these and similar attacks.
 However, I want to point out a significant omission from the US CERT guidance: Distributed deception technology is an underutilized weapon in resisting and countering these attacks—and all APT-style targeted attacks.

 Cyber deception: The missing recommendation for countering Dragonfly

 This memo is important—not only as a warning about the potential for catastrophic, near-term disruption of public critical infrastructure services—but also for what it reveals about the nature of targeted attacks.
-If you substitute “ICS” above for “trade clearing systems”, “health information exchanges”, “domain name server” or any other essential IT system, you quickly see that this event serves as a warning to many industries, not only the energy sector.
+If you substitute “ICS” above for “trade clearing systems”, “health information exchanges”, “domain name server”, OT device or any other essential IT system, you quickly see that this event serves as a warning to many industries, not only the energy sector.